Riemann235/riemann235.github.io/README.md

 # Riemann235.github.io
 ## ADT Ardoch Development Trust static web site
-The Ardoch Development Trust is a small registered charity and member of DTAS (Development Trusts Association Scotland) The site is a static and uses Bootstrap.
+The Ardoch Development Trust is a small registered charity and member of DTAS (Development Trusts Association Scotland) The site is static and uses Bootstrap.